vopenia-io/transcription-agent/Readme.md

 ## Running Locally

 1. Create a .env.local file with the required keys
-2. run the following commands
+2. Run the following commands

 ```shell
 $ python3.11 -m venv venv